 CLOSE SEARCH

-We draft, negotiate, review, and advise on performance bonds and alternative options to reduce or minimise the impact of a contractor’s default or insolvency.
+We draft, negotiate, review, and advise on performance bonds and other ways to reduce or minimise the impact of a contractor’s default or insolvency.

 Our construction team provides experienced, cost effective and commercial advice on all aspects of construction project security and construction law.